Our Staff

 Deputy director

 Liz has been a Springfield resident for most of her adult life and attributes her connection to local food and farm systems to her work on local farms and at local farm-to-table restaurants.
-She is an advocate for local and sustainable food and is looking forward to helping Illinois build the same passion.
+She is an advocate for local and sustainable food and enjoys helping Illinois build the same passion.
 She graduated from the University of Illinois Springfield with a Bachelors and Masters Degree in Environmental Studies with a focus of policy and sustainable development.
 In her spare time, Liz loves to be outdoors, garden, travel, and experiment in the kitchen.

 Molly pickering